dedis/popstellar/docs/messageData.md

 {
   "$schema": "http://json-schema.org/draft-07/schema#",
   "$id": "https://raw.githubusercontent.com/dedis/popstellar/master/protocol/query/method/message/data/dataFederationResult.json",
-  "description": "Sent by an server to a remote server, to inform them about the result of the authentication procedure", "type": "object",
+  "description": "Sent by a server to a remote server, to inform them about the result of the authentication procedure", "type": "object",
   "oneOf": [
     {